Scenarios, limitations, and known issues using groups to manage licensing in Azure Active Directory

 As a result, the user has 7 of the 12 services in the product enabled, while using only one license for this product.

-Selecting the E3 license shows more details, including information about which groups caused what services to be enabled for the user by by the group license assignment.
+Selecting the E3 license shows more details, including information about which services are enabled for the user by by the group license assignment.

 Direct licenses coexist with group licenses

 When a user inherits a license from a group, you can't directly remove or modify that license assignment in the user's properties.
 Changes must be made in the group and then propagated to all users.

 It is possible, however, to assign the same product license directly to the user, in addition to the inherited license.
 You can enable additional services from the product just for one user, without affecting other users.

 Directly assigned licenses can be removed, and don’t affect inherited licenses.
 Consider the user who inherits an Office 365 Enterprise E3 license from a group.

 Initially, the user inherits the license only from the E3 basic services group, which enables four service plans.

 Select Assign to directly assign an E3 license to the user.
 In this case, you are going to disable all service plans except Yammer Enterprise.

 As a result, the user still uses only one license of the E3 product.
 But the direct assignment enables the Yammer Enterprise service for that user only.
 You can see which services are enabled by the group membership versus the direct assignment.